Before using the "HF-START Web Tool," please check your browser settings to enable Javascript and

 Tx lat [degree N] | 30 to 46 | -90 to 90 | -90 to 90 |

-You can set Transmission information and receiver point into fields, and these can be registered
+You can set transmission information and receiver point into fields, and up to 10 sets of these can be registered

 by clicking "Set ray path" for the 1st set and "Add ray path" for the 2nd to the

-10th set.
+10th sets.

-Registered set can be
+The registered set can be

-removed by clicking “X” mark.
+removed by clicking the "X" mark.

 field.